KablamoOSS/kombustion/README.md

 ## Usage

-### Cloudformation Stacks
+### CloudFormation Stacks

-A stack template is written in the same way as standard Cloudformation.
+A stack template is written in the same way as standard CloudFormation.
-Kombustion allows plugins to extend the syntax, but the end result is always standard Cloudformation.
+Kombustion allows plugins to extend the syntax, but the end result is always standard CloudFormation.

 The following example shows how a small definition, can be processed into a bigger template.
 This lets your plugin maintain safe, sane defaults, and ensure